WassimYazbekk/go-htmx-todo-app/README.md

 - HTMX for dynamic updates on the web page

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.

-## Author

 This project is maintained by Wassim Yazbekk and can be found at [https://github.com/WassemYazbekk](https://github.com/WassimYazbekk).